JRhin/Omnibus/Econometrics/Cross-Sectional Data/Models/Linear Probability Model.md

 >For certain combinations of values for the independent variables, we can get predictions either $<0$ or $>1$
 >
 >**Solution**:
->Predicted probabilities outside the unit interval are a little troubling when we want to make predictions (simply thresholding the predictions!)
+>Predicted probabilities outside the unit interval are a little troubling when we want to make predictions (simply **threshold** the predictions!)

 >[!danger] Problem 2: linearity in the parameters
 >**Problem**: